Netralab/custom-ogbl-split/README.md

 ## custom-ogbl-split
-Create split for link property prediction task for your custom datasets
+Create split for link property prediction task for your custom datasets.

 ## Step 1: Run the demo